DmmDGM/dmmd-ts/README.md

 # DmmD.ts

 ## About
-This is a Bun.js library containing a collection of utility methods and properties that are commonly used in my own programming projects.
+This is a Bun library containing a collection of utility methods and properties that are commonly used in my own programming projects.
 Besides TypeScript, this library also contains various CSS, JSON, and text files.

 ## Installation